kuzhelov/unix-greetings/README.md

 Multiple flags can be combined - `.. | sed s/one/two/gp`.

 * **g** - apply substitution to all strings of the input (stands for `global`)
 * **p** - send modified version of `pattern space` to the output stream (stands for `print`).
-Effectively results in a double output of the strings that were modified - double output of their modified version.
+Effectively results in a double output of the strings that were modified (where substitution has taken place - even if it has result in the same string as the original was) - double output of their modified version.

 **Other chained actions**